 >> Click here for the most up to date prices at Casa C’Alma <<

 Having spent 5 days in Lisbon, we left wondering how we had never been before.
 There are so many unusual things to do in Lisbon, on top of its major tourist attractions, that you could spend more than a week in Lisbon and still not see everything.
-And for all you foodies out there, Lisbon is the perfect city to tuck in to some traditional Portuguese dishes, but it’s also where you’ll find modern fusions of food and unique restaurants too.
-We personally can’t wait to return and see what other hidden gems in Lisbon we can uncover.
+For all you foodies out there, Lisbon is the perfect city to tuck in to some traditional Portuguese dishes, but it’s also where you’ll find modern fusions restaurants.
+We personally can’t wait to return and see what other unusual things to do in Lisbon we can add to our list.

 Have you been to any of these quirky spots in Lisbon before?
 Let me know about your experience in the comments below.
-And if you have any other recommendations for what to see in Lisbon, please let me know!
-Don’t forget to follow my travels on Instagram as well to see where I end up.
+And if you have any other recommendations regarding unusual things to do in Lisbon, please let me know.
+Don’t forget to follow my travels on Instagram as well to see where I end up next.